 Legal confinement in a hospital or hospitals or other similar institution or institutions, because of mental illness, for at least an accumulated period totaling five years within the period of six years next preceding the date of the complaint.
 CONN.
 GEN. STAT. § 46b-40(c) (2011).

 Let’s look at each of these factors individually.

 Irretrievable Breakdown Of Marriage

-I covered this factor of divorce in the last chapter.
+I covered this factor of divorce in the last post.
 While the irretrievable breakdown of a marriage means that no one is at fault, it is still something that can lead to divorce, which is why it is listed here.
 Connecticut is a no-fault state and this is the most common way to file for divorce.
 Most if not all of divorce filings in Connecticut will claim an irretrievable breakdown of the marriage.
 If you are part of a marriage that just isn’t working anymore, but you can’t pinpoint a specific reason as to why the marriage is breaking down, you might decide that divorce is the right option for you.
 If this is the case, you should file for divorce on the grounds of an irretrievable breakdown (or “no-fault” divorce).
 It means that the marriage is broken beyond repair.
 There may have been a cause to the breakdown, but it is your decision if you want to bring the cause into the dissolution process.
 Speak with your attorney to determine this.
 If you are experiencing one or more of the following issues, you should consider filing a no-fault divorce: